Wyoming Corporation Form, Filing and Permit Requirements

 Here at Incfile, we automatically create and file your Certificate of Formation/Articles of Incorporation on your behalf when you start your S Corporation or C Corporation with us.
 You only need to file your certificate once.
 There is a fee levied by the Secretary of State of Wyoming to cover your filing.

-Various cities in Wyoming have slightly different rules and fees for permits and licenses.
+Various cities in Wyoming have slightly different rules and fees for permits and licenses for corporations.
 Check with your local Wyoming city administration to see what their rules are.
 You will need a separate permit or license for each city your Wyoming corporation operates in.

-Depending on the type of business you are running, you may need to get additional permits and licenses from the county or state.
-You can get an idea of the types of permits and licenses you might need from the State of Wyoming website.
+Depending on the type of business you are running, you may need to get additional permits and licenses from the county or state of Wyoming.
+You can get an idea of the types of permits and licenses your S Corporation or C Corporation might need from the State of Wyoming website.

 Depending on the type of Wyoming business you are running, you may need to get licenses and permits from the federal government and various national agencies.
 You can find a complete list on the U.S. Small Business Administration website.

 Incfile Business License Research Package for Your Wyoming Corporation

 Because permits vary widely depending on the type of Wyoming corporation you are operating and where you are located, we provide a comprehensive Business License Research Package.
 It’s designed to tell you all of the licenses and permits necessary for your new corporation.
 It includes: